Tracey Norman

-Tracey "Africa" Norman, aka Tracey Africa, is an American fashion model, and the first African-American trans woman model to achieve prominence in the fashion industry.
-Originally from Newark, New Jersey, Norman has modeled and been photographed for such publications as Essence, Vogue Italia and Harper's Bazaar India.
-Norman also had a magazine cover and life story spread in New York Magazine.
+Tracey "Africa" Norman, Tracey Africa, is an American fashion model and the first African-American trans woman to achieve prominence in the industry.
+Originally from Newark, New Jersey, Norman has appeared in Essence, Vogue Italia, and Harper's Bazaar India.
+In 2015, New York published a cover story on her life and career.

 Early life

-Tracey Norman was born in Newark, New Jersey in 1952.
-Norman identified as a woman from a young age, but didn't have any queer role models to look up to as a child, stating that "I always felt inside, since far back as I can remember, that I was female."
-As a child, she studied women in her life, such as her teachers and her female family members, in order to learn feminine traits.
-She was a shy and quiet child, and was the first person in her family to graduate high school.
-At a very young age, Norman was sexually molestated by one of her older neighbors, and for the first time experienced being called a fag.
-Later, in middle school she stated that she was sexually active with two male neighbors who lived in her building.
+Tracey Norman was born in Newark, New Jersey, in 1952.
+She identified as a woman from a young age, later stating, "I always felt inside, since far back as I can remember, that I was female."
+As a child, she studied the women in her life, including teachers and female family members, to learn feminine traits.
+She was a shy, quiet child and the first person in her family to graduate high school.
+At a young age, Norman was sexually molested by an older neighbor.

-In middle school, she and her family survived the 1967 Newark Riots, and remembers seeing army tanks coming down the street where her and her family lived, which was in the predominantly Jewish neighborhood of Weequahic.
+In middle school, she and her family survived the 1967 Newark riots, and she remembers seeing army tanks on the street outside their home in the predominantly Jewish neighborhood of Weequahic.
 She attended Clinton Place Junior High.
-Norman mostly lived with her mother growing up, but for a few years in middle school she lived with her father, which she didn't like.
-After middle school, she moved back in with her mother and did not have contact with her father until later in her life.
-When she was in junior high school, her art teacher, who she idolized, introduced her to theater, and she got to meet the actress Pearl Bailey.
-Her mother and father were both professional bowlers, and her parents met a bowling alley in Newark.
-They would take her and her sister bowling when they were children.
-Her parents worked a variety of jobs when Norman was growing up, and her mother eventually got a job in the County Food Stamp Department, where she worked for 25 years.
-In the summer, Norman would visit her family in North Carolina.
-In high school, she attended North Tech, and learned how to work on cars, but this was a segregated learning experience.
-Her interest in cars had developed earlier in childhood, when she would drive her grandfather's car.
-On the day of her high school graduation in 1972, she came out to mother as a woman, and her mother was very supportive, showing her "unconditional love."
-This was a very important moment in Norman's early life.
+Norman mostly lived with her mother, but for a few years in middle school, lived with her father.
+Her art teacher introduced her to theater, and she met the actress Pearl Bailey.
+Her parents, both professional bowlers, met at a bowling alley in Newark and would take Norman and her sister bowling as children.
+Her mother eventually got a job in the County Food Stamp Department, where she worked for 25 years.
+In summers, Norman visited family in North Carolina.
+In high school, she attended North Tech and learned to work on cars; her interest had developed earlier, when she drove her grandfather's car.
+On the day of her high school graduation in 1972, she came out to her mother, who was supportive.

 Career

+Early modeling (early 1970s–1975)

+In the early 1970s, two years after graduating high school, Norman began modeling in the Newark area, working with makeup artist Al Grundy and Grundy's brother, a fashion designer.
+She and other young women practiced walking in Grundy's hallway to learn the runway.
+For a few years, she modeled in Newark and New York, attending fashion shows and gaining experience.
+She practiced her runway walk extensively because she is mildly bowlegged.
+To get into fashion shows, she told people she was a student at the Fashion Institute of Technology.

+In 1975, Norman was discovered by photographer Irving Penn.
+She had not been invited to a photo shoot but was swept up in a crowd of models and found herself being photographed by Penn for Vogue Italia.
+Soon after, she began working with the magazine, earning $1,500 a day.